 How the University Will Review and Respond to Complaints

-Reports will be routed to appropriate Gonzaga University departments and personnel for review, consideration and appropriate follow-up:
+Reports are routed to Gonzaga University departments and personnel for review:

 - Gonzaga University Non-Compliance with Local/State/Federal Regulations: COVID-19 Compliance Staff